GrayGhostDev/investor/STREAMLIT_CLOUD.md

      - pandas
      - sqlalchemy
      - httpx
+     - scikit-learn
+     - and other essential dependencies

 5. **Troubleshooting Common Issues**
-   - **Module Not Found Errors**: If you see "ModuleNotFoundError", check that the package is listed in requirements.txt
+   - **Module Not Found Errors**:
+     - If you see "ModuleNotFoundError", check the app logs in Streamlit Cloud
+     - The enhanced error handling in streamlit_app.py will show which modules are missing
+     - You may need to manually add the missing package to requirements-streamlit.txt

-   - **API Key Issues**: Ensure your OpenAI API key is valid and has sufficient credits
+   - **API Key Issues**:
+     - Ensure your OpenAI API key is valid and has sufficient credits
+     - Check that it's properly set in the Streamlit Cloud secrets

+   - **Path Issues**:
-   - **Path Issues**: The application uses relative imports, so ensure the file structure matches the repository
+     - The application uses relative imports, so ensure the file structure matches the repository
+     - The streamlit_app.py file includes debugging information to help identify path issues

+   - **Database Errors**:
-   - **Database Errors**: If using a custom database, ensure the connection string is correct in secrets
+     - If using a custom database, ensure the connection string is correct in secrets
+     - The application will fall back to SQLite if no database URL is provided

 6. **Monitoring Your App**
    - Use the "Manage app" button in Streamlit Cloud to: